jeantimex/ios-swift-collapsible-table-section/README.md

 # How to Implement Collapsible Table Section in iOS

-:iphone: A simple iOS swift project demonstrates how to implement collapsible table section programmatically, that is no main storyboard, no XIB, no need to register nib, just purely Swift!
+A simple iOS swift project demonstrates how to implement collapsible table section programmatically, that is no main storyboard, no XIB, no need to register nib, just pure Swift!

+In this project, the table view automatically resizes the height of the rows to fit the content in each cell.

 ![rocket](screenshots/cover.gif)